 Werner Zdouc was Director of the WTO Appellate Body Secretariat from 2006 to 2020.
 He is currently Director of the Knowlegde and Information Management, Academic Outreach and WTO Chairs Programme Division of the WTO.
 He obtained a law degree from the University of Graz in Austria and then went on to earn an LLM from the University of Michigan and a PhD from the University of St Gallen in Switzerland.
 Dr Zdouc joined the WTO Legal Affairs Division in 1995 and the Appellate Body Secretariat in 2001.
 In 2008 to 2009, he chaired the WTO Joint Advisory Committee to the Director-General.
 He has been a lecturer and visiting professor at Vienna Economic University, the Universities of St Gallen, Zurich, Barcelona, Seoul, and Shanghai and the Geneva Graduate Institute.
 From 1987 to 1989, he worked for governmental and non-governmental development aid organisations in Austria and Latin America.

-In January 2002, Margrit Vetter was appointed to the position of Director of Administration as well as of Programme Administrator to the Advanced Master Programmes of the WTI.
+Margrit Vetter served many years as Director of Administration as well as of Programme Administrator to the Advanced Master Programmes of the WTI.
 From September 2005 to 2017, she was additionally responsible for oversight of the administrative function in the WTI’s National Centre of Competence in Research (NCCR).
 She is a native of Bern and has lived in the USA.
 After obtaining formal qualifications as an executive assistant, she worked as marketing and sales assistant for an international company.
 For many years she also taught information technology and German correspondence at the Commercial School (WKS) in Bern.